nschonni/commercialization-public/customize/mobile/mcsf/video-over-lte.md

-11. To show or hide the video charges dialog that is displayed when the user turns on the LTE video calling switch, set `SupressVideoCallingChargesDialog` to one of the following values:
+11. To show or hide the video charges dialog that is displayed when the user turns on the LTE video calling switch, set `SuppressVideoCallingChargesDialog` to one of the following values:

     <table>
     <colgroup>